-The table below sets forth the compensation earned by our non-employee directors for service on our Board of Directors during the year ended December 31, 2022.
-Compensation paid to Charles Fernandez, our Executive Chairman, Chief Executive Officer, and Director, David Phipps, our President and Chief Executive Officer of Global Operations, and Director, and Douglas S. Ellenoff, our Vice Chairman and Chief Business Development Strategist for their service on the Board of Directors is set forth in Summary Compensation Table for named executive officers.
+The table below sets forth the compensation earned by our non-employee directors for service on our Board of Directors during the year ended December 31, 2024.
+Compensation paid to Charles Fernandez, our Executive Chairman, Chief Executive Officer, and Director and David Phipps, our President and Chief Executive Officer of Global Operations, for their service on the Board of Directors is set forth in Summary Compensation Table for named executive officers.